A-Momin/noteshub/nts/notes_aws1.md

         -   `Resources and Actions ARN Format`: When specifying resources or actions in a policy, Amazon Resource Names (ARNs) are used.
 ARNs uniquely identify AWS resources and follow a specific format.
         -   `IAM Policies and Resource Policies`: AWS policy documents can be attached to IAM users, groups, and roles to manage access control.
 They can also be used as resource policies to manage permissions on individual AWS resources (e.g., S3 bucket policy).

-    -   **Managed Policy**: A managed policy in AWS is a standalone policy that you can attach to multiple IAM (Identity and Access Management) users, groups, or roles.
+    -   **Managed Policy**: A managed policy in AWS is a standalone policy that you can attach to multiple IAM users, groups, or roles.
 Managed policies allow you to create and maintain a single policy that you can reuse across different entities, simplifying policy management and ensuring consistency in permissions across your AWS environment.

         -   `AWS Managed Policies`: Created and maintained by AWS, these policies are designed to provide permissions for common use cases, such as full access to a specific AWS service or read-only access to certain resources.
         -   `Customer Managed Policies`: Created and maintained by the user, these policies provide custom permissions tailored to specific organizational needs.

-    -   **Inline Policy**: An inline policy in AWS is a policy that's embedded directly within a single IAM (Identity and Access Management) user, group, or role.
+    -   **Inline Policy**: An inline policy in AWS is a policy that's embedded directly within a single IAM user, group, or role.
 Unlike managed policies, which can be attached to multiple entities and reused, an inline policy is specific to the entity to which it is attached.

         ```json
         {